cgs-ets/moodle-assign_submission_reflection/README.md

 # Submission declaration #

-A submission type that allows students to reflect on their assessments The plugin offers the options to enable de reflection prior the grading of the assessment or after
+A submission type that allows students to reflect on their assessments The plugin offers the options to enable the reflection prior the grading of the assessment or after